clusterio/clusterio/README.md

 **GameClient**

-Alternative experimental client that may be broken: [clusterioClient](https://github.com/Danielv123/factorioClusterioClient)
+Fancy game client that does the following steps automatically: [clusterioClient](https://github.com/Danielv123/factorioClusterioClient)

 1. Download the same version of the mod as the slave is running from [the mod portal](https://mods.factorio.com/mods/Danielv123/clusterio) or [github](https://github.com/Danielv123/factorioClusterioMod